khan-alison/aml/doc/tables/sourcing_and_standardize/fact/fact_customer_income.md

 ---

-### ✅ Notes:
+### ✅ Notes

-- Uses **CDC 1.3** logic for upsert (merge by `Customer_ID` + `Month`)
-- Enables monthly income trend and customer affordability modeling
+- Enables monthly affordability and income vs. behavior consistency checks
-- Can be sourced from both declared values and transactional inference
+- Sourced from declared values and/or transaction-derived inference
-- Flag supports AML profiling where declared income is disproportionately lower than spending
+- Can power dashboards showing salary trend, volatility, or underreporting